-Many countries where we conduct business sometimes impose sanctions, or adhere to sanctions imposed by multi-national organizations such as the United Nations or the European Union, that restrict or prohibit dealings with certain countries or individuals.
-Because AECOM is a U.S. corporation, we must all adhere to the economic sanctions administered by the Office of Foreign Assets Control (OFAC), which include, but are not limited to, restrictions on financial transactions, travel, and imports and exports.
-We also adhere to those imposed by other countries and multi-lateral institutions such as the European Union or World Bank.
+Many countries in which we conduct business sometimes impose sanctions, or adhere to sanctions imposed by multi-national organizations such as the United Nations or the European Union, that restrict or prohibit dealings with certain countries or individuals.
+Because AECOM is a U.S. corporation, we must all adhere to the economic sanctions administered by the U.S. Office of Foreign Assets Control, which include, but are not limited to, restrictions on financial transactions, travel, and imports and exports.

+We also adhere to those imposed by other countries and multi-lateral institutions, such as the European Union or World Bank, if they do not conflict with U.S. or international law.
 Make sure you understand the most up-to-date regulations if you handle international business.

 International sanctions may also apply to activities such as providing services and exporting sensitive technology.
 Because each sanctions program is based on different foreign policy and national security objectives, the prohibitions vary between programs.
-Please check with In-House Counsel or Ethics and Compliance Office regarding such requirements.
-You can also refer to our Export, Sanctions and Anti-Boycott policy.
+Please check with In-House Counsel or a member of the Ethics & Compliance team regarding such requirements.
+You can also refer to our Export, Sanctions and Anti-Boycott Procedure.